 What are you supposed to do to achieve your goal (completing the story in this case)?

-Let us go through each business rule.
+Let us go through each acceptance criteria.

-Business rule 1: Username must be a valid email address
+Username must be a valid email address

 class EmailAddress(val value: String) {